THINGS YOU WILL NEED IN ADVANCE

 Your Veterinarian will surely recommend that you continually treat to prevent heartworm infestation.
 If you acquire a dog from us that is more than four to six months old, it will already be on a heartworm prevention program.
 We use a brand called “Iverhart Plus” which is a small, flavored pill given monthly.

 Some Veterinarians sell “Heartguard” which is considerably more expensive and contains the identical compounds used in Iverhart Plus.
-They require a prescription, so you will have to contact your Vet for this.
+They all require a prescription, so you will have to contact your Vet for this.
 An added advantage is that it also helps control some types of internal worms.

 We also treat our dogs, mostly as needed, with “Frontline,” at least, through the warm months.
 It prevents fleas and ticks and will actually kill them before they bite and cause problems.